 •Student and one parent need an FSA ID in order to sign and submit the FAFSA.
 The FSA ID will be needed each year – so be sure to save the information.
 Create your FSA ID at fsaid.ed.gov

-•Once the FAFSA is submitted, it immediately generates a Student Aid Report (SAR) which pops up on the screen right after submission.
+•Once the FAFSA is submitted, it immediately generates a Student Aid Report (SAR) that is emailed to you right after submission.
 The SAR will give details about the potential Pell Grant amount, as well as the amount of the family’s Expected Family Contribution (EFC)